MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 *Broader ecosystem use cases* expand connected vehicle applications to improve fleet operations, insurance, marketing, and roadside assistance across the entire transportation landscape.

 * **Connected commercial fleet operations**: Optimizing fleet management through real-time monitoring and data-driven decision-making.
-Read [automotive-connected-fleets](automotive-connected-fleets.yml) for more information.
+Read [Automotive connected fleets](automotive-connected-fleets.yml) for more information.
 * **Digital Vehicle Insurance**: Customizing insurance premiums based on driving behavior and providing immediate accident reporting.
 * **Location-Based Marketing**: Delivering targeted marketing campaigns to drivers based on their location and preferences.
 * **Road Assistance**: Providing real-time support and assistance to drivers in need, using vehicle location and diagnostic data.